 Crémant is a sparkling wine from France that is either white or rosé.
 It can be dry or off-dry.
 As it undergoes a similar production process as Champagne, including bottle fermentation, it’s a high-quality sparkler.

 Although the wines are regulated by French wine laws, you can find a big variety of styles, made from different grapes.
 All of them are excellent sparkling wines.

 The main differences between Champagne and Crémant are:

 - Champagne wines come from the Champagne region, while Crémant wines come from one of eight French regions outside of Champagne.

 - Champagne can be made from only seven varietals.
 Pinot Noir, Chardonnay, and Pinot Meunier grapes are the most important.
-As we will discuss in detail later, Crémant vintners have other options.
+Crémant vintners have more options.

 - Champagne is typically more expensive.

 Historically, the term Crémant was used to label semi-sparkling wines produced in the Champagne region.
 In contrast, wines labeled as Champagne always were full-sparkling.